Credit River

 The Credit River is a river in southern Ontario, which flows from headwaters above the Niagara Escarpment near Orangeville and Caledon East to empty into Lake Ontario at Port Credit, Mississauga.
 It drains an area of approximately 1000 km2.
 The total length of the river and its tributary streams is over 1500 km.

 Despite urbanization and associated problems with water quality on the lower section of this river, it provides spawning areas for Chinook salmon, rainbow trout/steelhead, and lake-run brown trout.
 There is a fish ladder on the river at Streetsville.
 Much of the river can still be travelled by canoe or kayak.
-The headwaters of the Credit River is home to a native self-sustaining brook trout population and an introduced brown trout population.
+The headwaters of the Credit River are home to a native self-sustaining brook trout population and an introduced brown trout population.

 Credit Valley Conservation, the local watershed management conservation authority, operates several Conservation Areas including Belfountain, Island Lake, and Terra Cotta.